bitkanda/BitStudio/README.md

 yarn start
 ```

+tool use remark:
+yarn global add react-native-create-library@latest

+react-native-create-library ApkInstaller

+yarn add file:ApkInstaller

+use for cmd execute，use powsershell cand be error.

 ## Step 2: Start your Application

 Let Metro Bundler run in its _own_ terminal.
 Open a _new_ terminal from the _root_ of your React Native project.
 Run the following command to start your _Android_ or _iOS_ app: